What Is a Low Vision Examination?

 - Has your vision problem affected your employment or educational studies?

-- If you're a diabetic, can you see to fill your insulin syringes?
+- If you have diabetes, can you see to fill your insulin syringes?

 - Can you differentiate among your medications?